 14. Using the wrong lens

-Creating a portfolio website, not only gives exposure to your work but also gives you a CTA feature that allows the visitors of your website to contact you for inquiries.
-So, if you want to create a design portfolio website to showcase the best of your work, click here - https://www.spyne.ai/v2/register.
+Creating a portfolio website not only gives exposure to your work but also gives you a CTA feature that allows your website visitors to contact you for inquiries.

 At last, if you are a budding photographer and don’t know which path to choose then you must know that there are different types of photography genres that you can make your career in.
-So, you must be open to explore more and experience the true beauty that photography has to offer.
+So, you must be open to exploring more and experiencing the true beauty that photography has to offer.